rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
-Bitcoin shows no signs of a Ponzi scheme: New investors are not paid with money from old ones, there was no premining of coins and it does not have a leadership team.
+Bitcoin shows no signs of a Ponzi scheme: Old investors are not paid with money from new ones, there was no premining of coins and it does not have a leadership team.
 Bitcoin grew very organically since its creation and the market is pricing the asset, as it sees fit.
 ```
 <details>